A Fushimi inn loved by a historical Japanese hero

 |Directions||5-minute walk from Keihan Line Chusyojima Stn.
 15-minute by Taxi from Kyoto Stn.|

 Adults: ￥400 Junior, high, and university school students: ￥300 Elementary school students: ￥200 A baby is not permitted to enter *Group discount is available (over 30 persons)

 |Credit cards||Not accepted|

-Brochures with English is offered at the entrance.
-Staff speak only Japanese, but they offer you good services.
+English brochures are offered at the entrance.
+Staff only speak Japanese, but are kind and welcoming.

 |Information||Japanese and English|